 Setting Up a Podcast and Creating Episodes

 Podcasts are like radio or television shows.
 They are comprised of several episodes, which are published over time.
 Depending on the nature of your podcast, you may be able to quickly create an episode, but an episode is a small part of the whole.
-Every podcast is composed of two parts, the RSS (Really Simple Syndication) file and the content files.
-The RSS feed is the heart of the podcast, it contains information about the podcast as a whole, like the name of the podcast, the author, and the URL of the accompanying web page.
-It also contains information about each episode, including name, date published, and the location of the episode content.
-The content files are typically audio files (in .mp3 or .m4a format) or video files, but can be any type of file that your audience’s podcatcher can handle.
+A podcast is composed of two parts, the recording (an audio file) and something called an RSS feed.
+The RSS (Really Simple Syndication) feed is the heart of the podcast.
+It contains information about the podcast like the name and the author, as well as information about each episode, including the name, date published, file size, duration, and the location of the episode content.
+The content files are typically audio files (in .mp3 or .m4a format) or video files.

 - Audacity – Audacity is an excellent, free audio recording and editing software available for Windows and Mac.

-- GarageBand – GarageBand is a music and podcast creation and recording software that comes installed on Apple computers.
-GarageBand's interface makes it easy to create chapters for enhanced podcasts.
+- GarageBand – GarageBand is a multi-track recording program that comes installed on Apple computers and iOS devices.

 - Adobe Audition - Audition is a professional audio editing and multi-track recording program.